 Funding the Border Wall - While President Trump originally stated that the proposed border wall would be paid for by the Government of Mexico, he has already requested over \$3 billion for "Border Wall Construction" in his first two budget submissions to Congress.
-Congress, as part of its FY2018 Consolidated Appropriations Act, included more than \$1.7 billion for physical barriers in the CBP budget, but it specifically did not fund the President's plan.
-Instead, Section 230 of the omnibus spending package specified which areas of the Southwest border would receive new construction.
-It also stipulated that construction funding included in the act "shall only be available for operationally effective designs [already] deployed," blocking DHS from funding the administration's proposed new border wall.
+Congress, as part of its FY2019 Consolidated Appropriations Act, included more than \$2.5 billion for border construction in the CBP budget, including \$1.375 billion for physical barriers along the Southwest border, but it specifically did not fund the President's plan.
+Instead, the omnibus spending package specifies which areas of the Southwest border would receive new construction.
+Also, Section 230 of the Act stipulates that construction funding "shall only be available for operationally effective designs [already] deployed," blocking DHS from funding the administration's proposed new border wall.